jz-fun/jz-fun.github.io/_pages/about.md

 🎓 **Expectations and Support for PhD and Master Students**
-- Good character and strong intrinsic motivation, with genuine interest in research exploration
+- Good character and strong intrinsic motivation, with genuine interest in research exploration.
   - Students are encouraged to pursue research topics that they are interested in.
 I will provide full guidance within my expertise, and facilitate collaborations beyond my expertise).
 - Satisfy at least one of the following:
-  - Solid mathematical background (especially in probability and statistics)
+  - Solid mathematical background (especially in probability and statistics) ;
-  - Strong programming skills (Python, PyTorch)
+  - Strong programming skills (Python, PyTorch) .

-- For students interested in academia
+- For students interested in academia:
   - I will guide you together with PhD students in research projects, and support your further academic development.
-- For students interested in industry
+- For students interested in industry:
   - I can recommend you for internships in leading research divisions related to our field (e.g., Huawei, StepFun, AntGroup ...).